cadadr/configuration/systems/Readme.markdown

 This tree contains system-level configurations specific to my computers.

+## `kayra`: desktop workstation

+A workstation setup with Debian Stable and i3 window manager.
+Partly a port of `mergen`, partly a revival of my former Debian/i3 setup.

 ## `mergen`: desktop workstation

 A Linux Mint Cinnamon based desktop workstation.
 Someday might be